kazoob/CookieClickerClicker/README.md

 # CookieClickerClicker
-A personal clicking bot and purchasing automator for the browser game Cookie Clicker.
+An unofficial personal clicking bot and purchasing automator for the browser game Cookie Clicker.

 https://orteil.dashnet.org/cookieclicker/